kintoandar/kintoandar.github.io/_posts/2015-11-15-vault-PKI-made-easy.md

 #### Disclamer
 Well, not quite **PKI Made Easy**, but definitely a bit more **fun**!
 I've done all this work on OSX, but I believe the Linux setup should be very similar.
+[Vault 0.3](https://hashicorp.com/blog/vault-0.3.html) was the version used.

 ----